URBREATH/15-minutes-city/README.md

 ---

 ## **Outputs:**

-The output is a hexagon vector layer (clipped if a clipping polygon is provided) in EPSG:3857.
-Both formats include walking times for each service category, the average walking time, and the overall_max index:
+The output is a hexagon vector layer (clipped if a clipping polygon is provided) available in CSV and GPKG formats.
+Both formats include walking times for each service category, the average walking time, and the overall_max index.
-- **CSV**
-- **GPKG file**

 ---

 ##  Technical Architecture